rejuvyesh/paper-rename/README.md

 Usage
 -----

+First download [pdftoxml](https://dl.dropboxusercontent.com/u/60488479/pdftoxml) and add to your path.

-Add `paper-rename.py` to your path.
+Next add `paper-rename.py` to your path.
 Then run:

 ```sh
 paper-rename.py paper.pdf